JuanX-G/ChaosPlex-the-Optiplex-Computer-Cluster/docs/network.md

 this reduces the overhead and is plenty safe for such simple network.

 ## DHCP
-Because I had a hard time making the optiplexes respect a static IP, I made static allocations for them on the DHCP server side
+Because I had a hard time making the optiplexes respect a static IP, I made static allocations for them on the DHCP server side.
+This is required for proper provisioning of images from warewulf and slurm job distribution.

+## Stack
+The stack is pretty simple in large part due to this being a one-man operation.

+### Provisioning
+For this I use warewulf, it's a pretty modern and straightforward option.
+You define images, the easiest method is to get a shell into them and configure this way.
+Than, for those images you generate per-node overlays.
+The overlays carry everything that is node specific, some settings etc.